jtwig/book/tags/other.md

 ## `autoescape`

 <p style="text-align: justify;">
 The <code>autoescape</code> construct only change the escape mode which will be used by the processing pipeline to generate the output.
-The escaping modes currently available are:
+Escape modes are configurable in Jtwig, check Jtwig Core > Environment documentation for more information.
 </p>

-* `false` - No escaping at all
-* `'js'` or `'javascript'` - Javascript escaping mode
-* `html` - Escaping special HTML characters

 ```twig
 {% autoescape 'html' %}